Senegal

 Program Overview

-The Novogratz Bridge Year program in Senegal exposes participants to teranga, a Wolof word that describes the warm hospitality and generous spirit of the Senegalese people.
-For most of the year, students live with homestay families in the bustling capital city of Dakar, where they support organizations working in areas such as education, youth empowerment, and community development.
+The Novogratz Bridge Year program in Senegal is based in the bustling capital city of Dakar, a thriving urban center where history, culture, spirituality, and dynamic contemporary arts weave a vibrant and complex urban fabric.
+For most of the year, students live with homestay families in the neighborhood of Yoff, a traditional Lebou fishing community on the northern coast of the city, where participants experience and practice teranga, a Wolof word describing the warm hospitality and generous spirit of the Senegalese people.
+When in Dakar, Bridge Year participants support organizations working in areas such as education, youth empowerment, and community development.
 Excursions and short-term community engagement opportunities in rural areas outside of Dakar provide students with insight into rural village life and issues of environmental conservation, educational access, and healthcare delivery.
-Participants acquire proficiency in Wolof and French and, through guest speakers and cultural enrichment activities, learn about Senegalese history, politics, art, and Islam.
+Participants acquire proficiency in Wolof and French and learn about Senegalese history, politics, art, and Islam through guest speakers and cultural enrichment activities.

 Program Details